Dodo-Brain/SunflowerVariantCalling/README.md

 # Sunflower Variant Calling Pipeline

 This repository contains a pipeline for variant calling in sunflower genomes using a series of PBS scripts.
-The pipeline is split into three main stages: trimming, alignment, and duplication removal; variant calling with GATK HaplotypeCaller; and joint genotyping across multiple samples.
+The pipeline is split into three main stages: trimming, alignment, and duplication removal; variant calling with GATK HaplotypeCaller; and joint genotyping across multiple samples. *GATK4.6.0_generateGVCFs_HA412HOv2cpmt.pbs* is a precursor to this version and is no longer used.

 ## Pipeline Overview